dereknovak/LS180-LS/study_guide.md

 - "A one-to-many relationship exists between two entities if an entity instance in one of the tables can be associated with multiple records (entity instances) in the other table.
 The opposite relationship does not exist; that is, each entity instance in the second table can only be associated with one entity instance in the first table."

 - A review belongs to only one book, but a book can have many reviews.

+- An **update anomoly** would occur if one piece of data, such as a customer's phone number, would need to be changed for *every* entry for that customer in a table.

+- An  **insertion anomoly** would occur if a piece of data, such as a customer's phone number, could not be added unless an order has been placed for them.

+- A **deletion anomoly** would occur if all pieces of data, such as a customer's phone number, is lost because orders from them were deleted.

 ### Many-to-Many